Mrymna/Surgery_procedures/Neuronexus/4x16_64channel.md

 The website does not have the order of channels for the 4x16 probjes.

+Channel index starts at 1.

 ## Order of the channels in the Intan amplifier

 https://intantech.com/files/Intan_Recording_Controller_user_guide.pdf

+Channel index starts at 0.

+## ktan

+The channel number in ktan are the same as the Intan amplifier.
+There are 16 digital inputs added to the analog input of the amplifier.